Skip to main content

 Apply Newton's three laws of motion, drawing free-body diagrams and resolving forces to determine the acceleration of objects and the forces in interacting systems.

-Newton's three laws of motion, free-body diagrams, resolving forces on inclines, and using net force to find acceleration, with worked examples.
+Newton's three laws of motion, free-body diagrams, resolving forces on inclines, connected systems, and using net force to find acceleration, with worked examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed